anurag708989/SOC-and-SIEM/README.md

 ## Siem (security incident event management):
 collects and analyzes aggregated log data

+<a href="https://www.comparitech.com/net-admin/siem-tools/">Top 10 Tools 2021 for SOC and SIEM </a>

 ## open source tools for soc and siem
 1.volatility
 2. Snort